-There are apps for Windows, Mac, Android and iOS, a command line app for Linux, and a TV app for Amazon Fire TV or any smart TV with access to Google Play.
-And if all that still isn't enough, the support site has guides on manually setting up the service on these and other platforms (routers, too).
+There are apps for Windows, Mac, Android, and iOS, a command line app for Linux, and a TV app for Amazon Fire TV or any smart TV with access to Google Play.
+If all that still isn't enough, the support site has guides on manually setting up the service on these and other platforms (routers, too).

-WireGuard support was added only recently, with OpenVPN or IKEv2 available as a backup in some situations.
+WireGuard support has made a big difference to performance (more on that below), with Hotspot Shield's Hydra protocol, OpenVPN, or IKEv2 available as a backup in some situations.

-The service supports from 5 to 25 simultaneous connections, depending on your plan.
+The service supports from one to twenty-five simultaneous connections, depending on your plan.

 Hotspot Shield pricing

-Hotspot Shield's free VPN plan offers one location (US), almost no features, no email or live chat support, and a host of annoying ads on the mobile apps.
-There’s also a big plus – there are no annoying ‘per month’ bandwidth limits, and you can use it as much as you like – but unless you really have no VPN budget at all, it's impossible to recommend.
+Hotspot Shield's free VPN plan offers just one US location, almost no features, support for one device only, no email or live chat support, and a host of annoying ads on the mobile apps.
+There is one big plus to the free plan: there are no annoying "per month" bandwidth limits.
+You can use it as much as you like, but unless you really have no VPN budget at all, it's hard to recommend.

-The paid VPN starts at $12.99 billed monthly, dropping to $7.99 on the annual plan to protect up to five devices.
+The paid VPN starts at $12.99 billed monthly and supports up to ten devices, dropping to $7.99 on the annual plan.

-That's at the high-end of the normal VPN price range.
-Most providers charge around $3 to $5 a month for annual products, and even less for longer-term contracts (Private Internet Access offers a three-year plan covering up to 10 devices for $2.19 a month).
+That's at the high end of the normal VPN price range.
+Most providers charge around $3 to $5 per month for annual products and even less for longer-term contracts (Private Internet Access offers a three-year plan covering up to 10 devices for an initial $2.03 a month).

-Hotspot Shield does have one handy option in the Family plan, which gets you coverage for five people, with five devices each, for only $19.99 billed monthly, or $11.99 on the annual plan.
+Hotspot Shield does have a handy option in the Family plan, which gets you coverage for five people, with five devices each, for only $19.99 billed monthly, or $11.99 on the annual plan.

 If you'll use all those licenses, that translates to $2.40 per user per month.